Skip to content

 This isn't a founder story about disruption or hustle.
 It's about two people who decided to build something beautifully, slowly, and let it compound.

-Myrah and Robindra — founders of Myrah Penaloza slow fashion brand Bali, the Artisan and the Architect
+Myrah and Robindra — founders of Myrah Penaloza slow fashion brand Bali

 "This brand exists because of thirty families who believe that making something slowly and making it well are not opposites.
 They are the same act."